ualbertalib/ojsxml/README.md

 citations can be seperated with a new line.

 The following fields are optional and can be left empty:
-DOI, volume, issue, subtitle, keywords, citations, affiliation, cover image (both cover_image_filename and cover_image_alt_text must be included or omitted),licenseUrl,copyrightHolder,copyrightYear
+DOI, volume, issue, subtitle, keywords, citations, affiliation, cover image (both cover_image_filename and cover_image_alt_text must be included or omitted),licenseUrl,copyrightHolder,copyrightYear,locale_2,issueTitle_2,sectionTitle_2,articleTitle_2,articleAbstract_2

+####Update May 2024
+Added extra fields for basic multilingual support.
+The extra fields are: locale_2,issueTitle_2,sectionTitle_2,articleTitle_2,articleAbstract_2 locale_2 should use the same format (ie fr_CA) that ojs uses for it's Locale field.

 #### Instructions